hongwei-wen/LW-loss-for-partial-label/README.md

 ## Update

-We have updated the code for LW loss with cross entropy (LWC), and the best parameters for both losses on the CIFAR-10 dataset.
+We have updated the code for LW loss with cross entropy (LWC), and the best parameters for both losses on the CIFAR-10 and MNIST datasets.

 ## Setups